Social Justice

 All Souls is called to be a force for love and justice in our local community, our nation, and in our world.
 In all our social justice ministries, we strive to be effective, spiritually grounded, and accountable to the communities most impacted by oppression.
 We believe that social transformation and personal transformation are linked.
 If we want to change the world, we must be willing to change ourselves.

-We welcome everyone to be part of the social justice ministry of All Souls.
+We welcome everyone to be part of the social justice ministry of All Souls—see the list of groups below.
+Check out the Social Justice Ministry Calendar for the latest list of upcoming events sponsored by or supported by All Souls.

-Contact Minister of Social Justice Rev. Rob Keithan (rkeithan@allsouls.ws; 202.517.1468) for more information and to get involved.
+Contact Rev. Rob Keithan, Minister of Spiritual Growth and (rkeithan@allsouls.ws; 202.517.1468) for more information and to get involved.

 A diverse group of people, including children and adults, participate in a protest or rally holding signs and a large banner that reads 'Reeb Project Voting Rights - All Souls Church Unitarian.'
 Some signs ask for justice and equal rights, indicating the event advocates for voting rights and social justice.